uikit/uikit-site/docs/pages/pagination.md

 ## Alignment

-The pagination component utilizes flexbox, so navigations can easily be aligned with the [Flex component](flex.md).
+The Pagination component utilizes flexbox, so navigations can easily be aligned with the [Flex component](flex.md).

 ```html
 <ul class="uk-pagination uk-flex-center">…</ul>